Introduction

 The Navbar

 This is a responsive navbar built using Bootstrap’s navbar component.
 As Bootstrap is a mobile-first framework, the default is a collapsed burger-menu toggler controlled nav.
-This example expands at the large breakpoint using the class .navbar-expand-lg.
+This example expands at the large breakpoint using the class .navbar-expand-lg

-You’ll notice I have also added some padding to each .nav-item.
+.
 You don’t need this, I’ve just done it to make stuff a little clearer.

 <!-- create your responsive navbar -->